Toroidal Cartesian Products Where One Factor is 3-Connected: Classifying toroidal , where .

-\begin{proof} We first construct disjoint OC-embeddings of the two $G$ fibers (call them $G_1$ and $G_2$) of $G \boxempty P_2$ in the $2$-sphere $\mathbb{R} \cup \{\infty\}$.
-Take an OC-embedding of $G$ as $G_1$, and reflect $G_1$ over a line that does not intersect $G_1$ to build the OC-embedding of $G_2$.
+\begin{proof} We first construct disjoint outer-cylindrical embeddings of the two $G$ fibers (call them $G_1$ and $G_2$) of $G \boxempty P_2$ in the $2$-sphere.
+Take an outer-cylindrical embedding of $G$ as $G_1$, and reflect $G_1$ over a line that does not intersect $G_1$ to build the outer-cylindrical embedding of $G_2$.
 All the vertices of each $G_i$ for $i=1,2$ are contained in two faces of this embedding, and one of these faces, which we call the outer face, is common between $G_1$ and $G_2$.
 For each vertex $v$ in $G_1$ on this outer face, we can embed on edge on the $2$-sphere connecting $v$ to the corresponding vertex in $G_2$.
-We can then cut out the interiors of the ``inner'' faces for $G_1$ and $G_2$ and add a tube between them carrying the remaining edges of $G \boxempty P_2$ to build an embedding of $G \boxempty P_2$ on the torus.\end{proof}
+We can then cut out the interiors of the ``inner'' faces for $G_1$ and $G_2$ and add a tube between them carrying the remaining edges of $G \boxempty P_2$ to build an embedding of $G \boxempty P_2$ on the torus.
+See Figure \ref{figOCP2embedding} for a schematic of this embedding. \end{proof}

-It is easy to see that there exist infinite classes of $3$-connected graphs that are OC.
-For this, we recall the definition of a \textbf{wheel of order n} for $n \geq3$, denoted $W_{n}$, as the simple connected graph with $n+1$ vertices and $2n$ edges with the following properties: